Diagnostic Memory Clinic (Newham)

 The service will carry out an assessment to test people who have noticed that they are forgetful or who feel that their behaviour has changed.

-The Memory Service team is made up of health professionals in Psychiatry, Psychology and Dementia specialists.
-This consists of medical staff, nursing staff, occupational therapists, social workers and other health and social care roles.
+This consists of medical staff, nursing staff, occupational therapists, social workers, and other health and social care roles.